-Your Emergency Dentist in Salinas
+Your Emergency Dentist Saving Salinas Smiles

 Search for a definition for the word emergency and you’re likely to find something along the lines of “a serious, unexpected, and often dangerous situation requiring immediate action.”
 In fact, an emergency is usually scary, nerve-wracking and often happens at the worst time possible.
 In the case of dental emergency, you need a dentist and team who are ready to care for you with understanding, compassion and professionalism.
 Salinas emergency dentist Dr. Klugman is often able to schedule same-day appointments that require urgent care.
 He will calmly diagnose the situation, recommend treatment and provide immediate care.